MRI scan safe for most people with older pacemakers, defibrillators

 A new study reinforces earlier work suggesting that MRI scans are safe for patients with older devices, even if the MRI is focusing on the chest area.

-Until now, the sensitive electronics of older pacemakers and implantable defibrillators were thought to be vulnerable to disruption when subjected to the magnetic fields and radio waves that allow magnetic resonance imaging, or MRI, to see into the body.
+Until now, the sensitive electronics of older pacemakers and implantable defibrillators were thought to be vulnerable to disruption when subjected to the magnetic fields and radio waves that allow magnetic resonance imaging (MRI), to see into the body.

-The U.S. Centers for Medicare and Medicaid Services (CMS), which administers the Medicare insurance program for the elderly and disabled, will only pay for MRI scans in patients with "MRI-conditional" devices, coauthor Dr. Saman Nazarian, of the University of Pennsylvania Perelman School of Medicine, told Reuters Health in an email.
+The US Centers for Medicare and Medicaid Services (CMS), which administers the Medicare insurance programme for the elderly and disabled, will only pay for MRI scans in patients with "MRI-conditional" devices, co-author Dr Saman Nazarian of the University of Pennsylvania Perelman School of Medicine told Reuters Health in an email.

 Given the results of the new study and an earlier one published in February, which also showed the older devices to be safe, "it's hard to understand the position" of the CMS, said Nazarian, a cardiac electrophysiologist.